Watch Finishings and Decorative Techniques

 Mirror Polish or Black Polish

-A mirror polish is, as its name suggests, when a metallic component is polished to an extremely high finish.
-Sometimes in certain lighting, the result can appear to be black, hence the name “black polish.”
+As its name suggests, a mirror polish is when a metallic component is polished to an extremely high finish.
+Sometimes, in certain lighting, the result can appear to be black, hence the name “black polish.”
 Polishing is done by hand and is very time-consuming.

 Mother of Pearl